UfukTanriverdi8/Mushroom-Classification/README.md

 This project aims to classify mushrooms as either edible or poisonous based on various features using different machine learning algorithms and a simple neural network.

+You can access the code also through the [Google Colab](https://colab.research.google.com/drive/1mY1Y4Az57nuF3pTPRh8cF2z45ZE5gkeY?usp=sharing) or [Kaggle](https://www.kaggle.com/code/ufuktanriverdi/mushroom-classification).

 ## Dataset

 The dataset used in this project is originally from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/848/secondary+mushroom+dataset) but i will be using a cleaned version of it.
 It can be accessed from [Kaggle](https://www.kaggle.com/datasets/prishasawhney/mushroom-dataset).
-You can access the code also through the [Google Colab](https://colab.research.google.com/drive/1mY1Y4Az57nuF3pTPRh8cF2z45ZE5gkeY?usp=sharing) or [Kaggle](https://www.kaggle.com/code/ufuktanriverdi/mushroom-classification).
+This dataset consists of 61069 hypothetical mushrooms with caps based on 173 species (353 mushrooms per species).
+Each mushroom is identified as definitely edible or definitely poisonous.
+Based on this dataset we will try to predict a given mushroom is edible or not by using its features.

 **Features**